hrishin/hrishidev/_posts/2025-12-15-building-stock-exchange-in-the-cloud.markdown

 - **EC2 with an autoscaler**: Offers the most performance-efficient option for latency-critical workloads.
 - **Containers (ECS/Kubernetes)**: Containers provide a ubiquitous packaging format, and tools like ECS or Kubernetes supply turnkey ecosystems to deploy, scale, and operate applications.

 > Given these trade-offs, running critical workloads such as the matching engine or order management system on EC2 remains the pragmatic choice.
 Could ECS or Kubernetes work?
 Possibly, but performance constraints make them a secondary option today.
 That said, the Kubernetes ecosystem continues to address low-latency challenges.
-For example, recent Cilium (Kubernetes networking) benchmarks with the Netkit data plane show latency approaching bare-metal levels, and in some cases outperforming traditional east-west networking flows(such as for the RAFT cluster use case).
+For example, recent Cilium (Kubernetes networking) benchmarks with the Netkit data plane show latency approaching bare-metal levels, and in some cases outperforming traditional east-west networking flows(such as for the RAFT cluster use case)[10].

 ### Coinbase International Exchange Architecture (Reference)